pinterest/PINFuture/README.md

 To access the final value of a Future, register `success` and `failure` callbacks.
 If you only want to know when a Future completes (and not the specific value or error), register a `complete` callback.

-- Callbacks will be *dispatched* in the order that they are registered.
+Callbacks will be *dispatched* in the order that they are registered.
 However, depending on your specified `executor`, the blocks might  *execute* in a different order or even execute concurrently.
-- It is not safe to add another callback from within a callback of the same Future.

 ### Threading model ###